Last updated on November 20, 2022

-It was a long walking from Chiang Mai toward northern direction to meet Thailand tribes.
-Me and my new friend Mia (Dinh) decided to walk though the jungle alone.
-It wasn’t that dangerous after finding a small path along the bushes.
+It was long walking from Chiang Mai toward northern direction to see Thailand tribes.
+Me and my new friend Mia (Dinh) were so tired after fascinating bangkok and seeking wilderness that we decided to walk though the jungle alone.
+After all it wasn’t that dangerous after finding a small path along the bushes.

 On the way to one of the Thailand hill tribes!

-The mosquitoes were terrible, so you really need to take a lot of deet.
-Firstly we passed banana plantations, entering really dense jungle and saw some small houses and people staring at us in a very strange way… And chained elephants!!!
-Something what brakes my heart!
-For sure later I’ll write a separate article about terrible animal abuse.
-Finally we reached the famous tribe village, which often is number one attraction in famous travel guides.
-The entrance cost 500 Baht!
+Mosquitoes were terrible, you really need to apply a lot of deet.
+After passing banana plantations, we entered a really dense jungle, passing along few small local bungalows, the locals were giving us a strange look… few minutes later we saw something, I was never prepared for .. chained elephants!!!
+Something what always brakes my heart – chained, imprisoned animals.
+Not even mentioning terrible animal abuse in countries where tropical animals are still tourist attraction.
+Finally we reached the famous tribe village, which is number one attraction in many travel guides.
+The entry fee is 500 Baht!
 Wow, that was surprisingly expensive!
-That immediately gave us a thought that something’s wrong and it’s probably a fake tourist attraction.
+That immediately gave us a thought that something’s wrong with this place and it’s probably set for a fake tourist attraction.

 The legal perspective of ethnic minorities is far different from what you can imagine.
 The highland minorities of Thailand live in the mountainous areas of western and northern Thailand.
 There is about 20 different hill tribes with 1 million people.
-Travelers desire to visit the tribe villages, to see the culture, lifestyle and habits.
+Travelers desire to visit the tribe villages, to see the antient culture, lifestyle and habits.
 But they have no idea that those people are mostly enslaved for profit.
-They are stuck in human zoo with no rights and citizenship granted.
-This means they cannot own a land.
+They are stuck in a human zoo with no rights and citizenship granted.
+This also means they cannot own a land.
 They suffer from evictions and relocation.
-It happens even when they live in the land they have cultivated for decades.
-Their needs are ignored and what’s worth, children are abused as slaves and prostitutes.
+It happens even on a land they have cultivated for decades.

-That happens in Thailand and nearest countries.
+Setting up fake villages happens not only in Thailand but all nearest countries.
 The villages are just a tourist attraction rather than a reserve helping to preserve their way of life.
-There are mostly refugee camps, where people are stateless and without rights.
+There are mostly refugee camps, where people are stateless and without rights granted.
 They are also under strict control, forced to look faultless and perform a role in fake life spectacles.
 The village was perfectly prepared for tourists.
 Stands and small businesses full of handmade and handwoven products always accompanied with a lady from one of the tribes.
 She was ready for a photo, hunting for a portrait, giving you the brass neck to try on or showing the weaving way.
 All of that is just to bring travelers attention for as long as possible.

 There are several reasons why villagers from ethnic minorities do not apply for citizenship.
 Even though it is their right!
-First of all the people are not much educated and do not know their rights.
+First of all the people are not much educated and are not aware of their rights.
 Also they do not speak Thai and often have no money to reach the district offices.
 Lastly, during the journey they continuously face corruption and discrimination problems.

 “Hilltribe”